CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ### Item level charges

-To enable specifying shipping charges on individual products, **an editable region named '*pp\_shipping\_scale*' needs to be defined** in the product template.<br/>
+To enable specifying shipping charges on individual products, **an editable region named '*pp\_shipping\_scale*' needs to be defined** in the product template.
 If you are using the editable region definitions contained in our sample template, this region is already defined and you can enter the shipping scale for each product in the following panel:

 ![](../../assets/img/contents/shopping-cart-16.png)

-This region allows you to set up for each product a sliding scale of shipping charges that is based on the number of the product ordered.<br/>
+This region allows you to set up for each product a sliding scale of shipping charges that is based on the number of the product ordered.
 For example, if you charge $3 to deliver one to five units, $7 to ship six to 15 units, and $10 to ship more than 15 units, set it to:

 ```